-With the rapid development science and technology, can't be denied will also affect Subak, and if this happens than traditional tools will quickly changes, so it will be difficult to trace and reassembling all the equipment that had been used in the Balinese life, particularly life farming of Subak itself.
-And also includes examples of traditional houses, which is following the Balinese Hindu concepts about the spatial layout commonly known by "Asta Kosala - Kosali and Asta Bumi " concepts, this idea finally realized as a heritage which then became the Museum Subak.
-On the basis emergence of the idea to maintain one of the Subak as a kind of cultural heritage such as: the presence Sacred / Holy Monkey Forest in the entire island of Bali in Ubud monkey forest, Sangeh, Alas kedaton Monkey Forest, also the existence of temple such as: Tanah Lot Sea Temple, Taman Ayun temple and others.
-As well as the existence of Subak museum is also used as a place to collect various objects and data relating of the Balinese traditional water irrigation systems, which has historical value also can be used as a medium of learning for youth generation and research.
+With the rapid development of science and technology, can't be denied that it will also affect Subak, and if this happens surely all traditional tools will quickly changed, so finally it will be difficult to trace and reassemble all the equipment that have had been used in the Balinese traditional life, particularly the agriculture life of subak itself.
+And also includes examples of traditional houses, which is following the Balinese Hindu concepts about the spatial layout commonly known by concepts of "Asta Kosala - Kosali and Asta Bumi ", this idea finally realized as a heritage which then became the Museum Subak.
+The basis emergence of this idea is to maintaining Subak as a kind of cultural heritage.
+It same as other cultural heritage that found in Bali, such as: the presence of Holy monkey forest in the entire island of Bali, which existed like in Ubud village, Sangeh, Alas kedaton and other places of Bali.
+Also the existence of temple as other cultural heritage such as: Tanah Lot sea temple, Taman Ayun temple, Besakih temple, Ulundanu temple, Uluwatu temple, Goa Gajah (elephant cave) temple, Bat cave (Goa Lawah) temple, Tampak Siring (Holy spring water) temple and many others.
+Beside that, the existence of subak museum is also used as a place to collect the various objects and data which relating with the traditional methode of water irrigation systems in Bali island, which has historical value that also can be used as a research and medium of learning for youth generation.

-Beside the Subak museum is very important to explore, to save, secure, and maintain a wide range of the traditional tools.
-And in addition to be a tourism objects or recreation area is also to serve varieties of educations and informations material about the system documentation of water irrigation which is important for agriculture.
-Subak Museum Tabanan was inaugurated by governor of Bali on 13 October 1981, and in this place there are main museum building and the open museum building.
-The main museum building, consists of sacred building compound with Padmasana, Bedugul, and others, completely follows the Balinese concepts spatial layout, and three mandala concepts (Outer, Middle, and Inner yard), Building for the information center and exhibition hall.
+Also museum subak very important used to explore, to save, to secure, and maintain a wide range of traditional tools that used on agricultural.
+And in addition to be a tourism objects or recreation area Subak museum also to serve variety of information, educations and material information about the system documentary of water irrigation which is important for agriculture in Bali.
+Subak Museum Tabanan was inaugurated by governor of Bali on 13 October 1981.
+This place is containing of main museum building and the open museum building.
+The main museum building, which consists of sacred building with Padmasana shrines, Bedugul shrines, and others.
+It is completely follows the spatial layout concept of Hindu Bali, and three mandala concepts (outer, middle, and inner yard), Building for the information center and exhibition hall.
 The building open museum , is manifested as a Mini Subak, that used as Subak demonstration activities, ranging from irrigation system and farmers activities on the ricefields.